-This alternative represented an approach to the conservation and protection of resource values that emphasized higher levels of restrictions on certain land uses and activities, while continuing to allow for compatible public uses.
-Management of the NCA would also focus on protecting the ecological and scenic values of the NCA from damage or loss to natural and human-caused impacts.
-Restoration of damaged lands would emphasize the use of native vegetation species and the least invasive methods to accomplish goals and objectives.
-This alternative proposed three heritage areas where management would focus on the protection of prehistoric and history resources.
-Like Alternative B, this alternative emphasized environmental education outreach, interpretation, and scientific research.
+This alternative represented an approach to the conservation and protection of resource values that emphasized components of the four alternatives that were presented in the Draft RMP and associated Draft EIS. higher levels of restrictions on certain land uses and activities, while continuing to allow for compatible public The Proposed Beaver Dam Wash NCA RMP was based uses.
+Management of the NCA would also focus on proprimarily on the management goals, objectives, and tecting the ecological and scenic values of the NCA from actions identified in the draft plan as BLM's Preferred damage or loss to natural and human-caused impacts.
+Alternative, Alternative B. However, in response to public Restoration of damaged lands would emphasize the use comments and input from the Cooperating Agencies, of native vegetation species and the least invasive methother federal and state agencies, and local governmental ods to accomplish goals and objectives.
+Like Alternative entities, components of the other alternatives that were B, this alternative emphasized environmental education analyzed in the draft plans were also selected to comprise outreach, interpretation, and scientific research. management decisions in the proposed plan.
+The result-Alternative C proposed to manage 16,721 acres of the ing Proposed RMP represented a compilation of planning decisions that addressed the widest range of public and agency concerns over resource management and land uses, while fulfilling the conservation purposes of the Beaver Dam Wash NCA.

-Alternative C also proposed to manage 1,586 acres of the NCA identified as having wilderness characteristics to conserve, protect, and restore those values.
+NCA identified as having wilderness characteristics to conserve, protect, and restore those values.
 BLM Manual 6320 states that lands with wilderness characteristics must be considered during land use planning, using a recent and comprehensive inventory.
-Agency policy, as outlined in BLM Manual 6320, gives the BLM broad discretion when choosing whether to manage for wilderness characteristics or to manage areas with wilderness characteristics for other uses, through its planning process.
+Agency policy, as outlined in BLM Manual 6320, gives the BLM broad discretion when choosing to manage for wilderness characteristics or to manage areas with wilderness characteristics for other uses, through its planning process.